neryapy/catan/README.md

 ## ❤️ About

-This is a **fun, passion-driven project** developed by me — just for the love of games, networking, and user interface design.
+This is a **fun, passion-driven project** developed by me — just for the love of games, networking, and for my java learning.

 You're welcome to:
 - Contribute